Are you looking for one of the most fun things to do in the UAE? Then head into the desert & go on an adrenaline-fueled jeep safari in Dubai!

 Top tips for your jeep safari in Dubai

 - If you suffer from car sickness make sure you take some tablets before you hit the desert.
 You really get thrown around in the back on the jeep and at times it feels like a rollercoaster, so take those travel sickness pills!
+It’s advised you take these an hour before the tour.

 - For men I’d recommend flip-flops or espadrilles and for women sandals.
 Sand gets everywhere and it’s annoying if you’ve got trainers on